siemens/ix/.changeset/seven-coins-fly.md

 '@siemens/ix-vue': minor
 ---

-feat(core/pane-layout): provide close/open event and default slot #1563
+Update expandedChange event to trigger only on user interactions and refine default slot behavior in ix-pane-layout.